Saint James the Greater Facts

 Apostle James Symbol

-Tradition has it that James travelled widely to preach the gospel, going as far as Spain.
+Tradition has it that James traveled widely to preach the gospel, going as far as Spain.
 One of his symbols, the shell, comes from the legend that these shells were numerous on the shore on which James arrived in Spain.
 He has a couple of other common symbols.

 The sword indicates how he was killed by King Herod, recorded in Acts 12.
 A travelling stick also points to his extensive journeys.